Vincit/tarn.js/README.md

 [![Build Status](https://travis-ci.org/Vincit/tarn.js.svg?branch=master)](https://travis-ci.org/Vincit/tarn.js)

-## Why yet another pool for node?
+## Why yet another resource pool?

-Tarn is focused in robustness and ability to recover from errors.
+Tarn is focused on robustness and ability to recover from errors.
 Tarn has timeouts for all operations that can fail or timeout so that you should never end up with pool full of crap.
 Tarn has a comprehensive test suite and we are committed to adding tests and fixing all bugs that are found.